Parking in Groningen

 welcome to Groningen

-Groningen is an attractive city, that receives many visitors.
-They come to Groningen to work, to shop, to visit a museum or to enjoy its nightlife.
+Groningen is an attractive city that receives many visitors.
+They come to work, shop, visit a museum or to enjoy Groningen’s nightlife.
 Whatever the reason for visiting, parking is important, commuters use the P+R sites, visitors the car parks, and there is street parking for short visits.
-With 15,000 parking spaces, there is enough space for everyone.
+With 23,000 parking spaces, there is enough space for everyone!

-To avoid congestion, the city centre and the surrounding districts operate a restricted parking system, which means that you have to pay to park in these areas.
-The relevant areas are indicated by signs.
-For a short visit or a quick errand you can park on the street, but only in the designated parking spaces.
-The parking fee is € 2.50 per hour inside the inner city ring of canals.
+Paid parking applies in the city centre and the surrounding districts.
+Those areas are indicated by signs.
+For a short visit or a quick errand you can park on the streets, but only in the designated parking spaces.
+The parking fee is € 2.50 per hour inside the city centre ring of canals.
 On most of the streets in this district you can park for a maximum of 1 hour.
 Paid parking applies in the city centre from Monday to Wednesday from 09.00 am to 10.00 pm and from Thursday to Saturday from 09.00 am to midnight.
 The parking fee is € 1.80 per hour in the districts around the city centre.
 You can use a parking space for a maximum of 2 hours.
-In all parking zones paid parking applies from 09.00 am onwards, but the time at which paid parking ends differs from district to district.
-Be sure to read the information on the ticket machines.
-NB: During 2014, the existing ticket machines will be replaced by cashless machines.
-When the cashless machines have been installed, you can no longer pay with coins, only with a debit card, Visa, Mastercard or Maestro.
+Except for Noorderplantsoenbuurt, paid parking applies in all

 Official national holidays

-On (shopping) Sundays and official national holidays, you can park free of charge, except in the De Linie district, the area around the station and the Martiniplaza.
-The official national holidays are - New Year’s Day, Easter Monday, King’s Day, Liberation Day (5 May), Good Friday, Ascension Day, White Monday, Christmas Day and Boxing Day.
-NB paid parking also applies on Remembrance Day (4 May).
+Parking is free of charge on offi cial national holidays, except for the district De Linie, the area around the railway station and the Martiniplaza.
+The offi cial national holidays are - 1 January, Easter Monday, the King’s Birthday, 5 May, Good Friday, Ascension Day, Whit Monday and Christmas Day and Boxing Day.
+NB. paid parking applies on 4 May.
+In 2015 paid parking will also apply on Sundays.

 Park at the edge of the city use P+R

 There are 5 P+R sites on the edge of the city.
-The City bus will take you to the city and back in comfort.
-Extremely convenient for commuters, but also for a day's shopping.
-When you approach the city by car, you will see signs directing you to the nearest P+R site.
-You can park for free on this site; you pay € 6,- for a return trip, ont the same day, for a ticket valid for a maximum of 5 people.
-For people who use these services frequently, special P+R season bus tickets are available from Q-buzz.
-For current bus times, rates and season tickets, please visit www.qbuzz.nl/gd of call 0900-728 99 65.
+The P+R bus will take you to the city and back in comfort.
+Extremely convenient for commuters, but also for a day’s shopping.
+You can park for free on all sites, except for P+R Euroborg/P3; you pay € 6 for a return trip, on the same day, for a ticket valid for a maximum of 5 people.
+On P+R Euroborg/P3 you pay for parking, but you receive a discount worth 24 hours on the applicable rate.
+For more information and terms and conditions, please read the information on the P+R site.
+For current bus times, rates and season tickets, please visit www.qbuzz.nl/gd or call 0900-728 99 65.

 In Groningen, the following rules apply to holders of a disabled parking badge: